kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 client-side could by-pass the send.
 This has an impact on the apiserver since all the requests need to be processed, including by webhooks which can increase the cluster load.

+As the server-side field becomes auto, the initial get could absolutely be removed saving an extra request.

 ###### Will enabling / using this feature result in introducing new API types?